atinuke03/LITA_Class_Documentation/README.md

   1. LOWER: is used to manage lower cases
   2. UPPER: is used to manage upper cases
   3. PROPER: is used to manage the initial to be capital and the other cases small  letters
   4. TRIM: is used to eliminate excesses or unnecessary space in between text and words.

+-Lookup Functions in excel helps to find specific data within a range or table.
+The functions in lookup include;
+  1. VLOOKUP: Looks up values in a table and return a value from a specific column.
+It can return an approximate match
+  2. Hlookup: Looks up values in a table and return a value from a specific row.
+It can return an approximte match
+  3. INDEX/MATCH: Looks up values in a range or table and returns a value from any range.
+It can  return an approximate match.
+  4. LOOKUP: Looks up values in a table and returns a value from the same table.

 ### Data Analysis
 ```